hacs/documentation/source/docs/use/repositories/dashboard.md

     ![Repository dashboard](/assets/images/screenshots/repository/overview/dark.png#only-dark)

 3. To download the repository, in the bottom-right corner, select the **Download** button.
     - This opens a dialog that lets you download the repository.
-You can also select a different version, if needed.
-      - Typically, you would install the newest version.
+    - By default, the newest version is downloaded.
+If needed, you can select a specific version.
-      - A reason to choose an older version of a repository would be if you run an older version of Home Assistant and the newer version of the repository requires a newer version of Home Assistant.
+        - A reason to choose an older version would be if you run an older version of Home Assistant and the newer version of the repository requires a newer version of Home Assistant.
         - Check the documentation of the repository to find out which version of Home Assistant is required.
+        - If you need a different version, under **Need a different version?**, select the version you want to download.
-    - Don't see the **Download** button?
+    - **Troubleshooting**: Don't see the **Download** button?
 The button doesn't show if the repository has already been downloaded.

 ## Removing a repository